 To prevent any peeling, you can apply a wallpaper seam adhesive to the wallpaper’s most vulnerable section which is usually the seam where the paper meets the ceiling and floor.

 💭Remember: You should only apply a thin layer of adhesive to get rid of any loose fragments.

 If you do not have a seam adhesive, you can also lift the areas with a putty knife.
-You should cut away any loose areas and then fill them with spackle; this helps to create a smooth and leveled surface.
+You should cut away any loose areas and then fill them with spackle; this helps to create a smooth and levelled surface.
 If you use spackle, you’ll need to sand over the area lightly and use a damp cloth to remove the dust.

 🔥 Hot Tip: If you have a texture you don’t want to be visible, then you should sand other the paper until the texture is undetectable.

 STEP FOUR: Prime the walls